cyberflamingo/exobrain/polymorphism.md

 interfaces_.
 As long as this public interface exists, the implementation of the object or even its type is irrelevent.

+{.ui .message .info}
+Note that polymorphism needs _intent_ to be polymorphic.
+Otherwise they are just two objects which have a behavior of the same name (not a common behavior).

 ## Achieve Polymorphism in Ruby

 There are three ways to achieve polymorphism in Ruby.